RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/crafting.md

 ![Naming the Satellite Pipe](image://03-05-naming-satellite-pipe.png)

-Then we can go back to the Crafting Pipe and give it a the same recipe, but this time using the Satellite Pipe.
+Then we can go back to the Crafting Pipe and give it the same recipe, but this time using the Satellite Pipe.
 Clicking the “Select” button brings us to a list of available Satellite Pipes.
 After we choose one and go back to the Crafting Pipe’s recipe page the ingredients in the rightmost three slots